-After watching the memorial church service, broadcast nationally from the arena at the Oklahoma State Fairgrounds, I got in the car to take a drive.
+President Bill Clinton and Hillary, Governor Frank Keating, and the Reverend Billy Graham spoke at a Memorial Service that was broadcast nationally from the arena at the Oklahoma State Fairgrounds.
+After watching the service, I got in the car to take a drive.
 Without consciously seeking it, I ended up near the Federal Building.
-There was a lot of traffic.
+Oddly, there was a lot of traffic.
 I parked on 10th Street (the Federal Building was on 5th) and noticed when I got out of the car that none of the buildings around me had glass in their windows.
 I walked to the fenced perimeter.
-Wensday evening, fences had been erected in a 10-block area around the building.
+Wednesday evening, fences had been erected in a 10-block area around the building.
 There was one entry, guarded by the FBI.
 The rescue command center had been set up in the parking garage and inside the Southwestern Bell Building.
-That building had been turned over to the rescue efforts for about 2 weeks. (a friend who went to his office to get something discovered someone sleeping under his desk.)
-At the fence, there were hundreds of people peering through.
-At one spot, the Folk Memorial had already begun.
+That building had been turned over to the rescue efforts for about 2 weeks (a friend who went to his office to get something discovered someone sleeping under his desk).
+At the fence, there were hundreds of people reverently peering through.
+The Folk Memorial had already begun.
 It was a grassy area filled with flowers, teddy bears, ribbons, notes, and mementos.
 Visiting the site was necessary to begin healing.
-I, and many others, needed to connect to the magnitude of the tragedy, to get beyond images on television.
+I, and many others, needed to connect to the magnitude of the tragedy and to get beyond images on television.
 The site is still visited by hundreds.
 What surprised many visitors was the extent of the damage.
 Numerous buildings were destroyed (one victim was on the street, others were in neighboring buildings).
-Many of these buildings have already been razed.
+Many of the damaged buildings have been razed.

 Monday, April 24

 I made a conscious effort to return to normal.
 I did not turn on my car lights during the day as I had done all weekend.
-I returned to my classes although we spent the whole period just discussing people's feelings and responses.
+I returned to my classes although we spent the whole period discussing terrorism, violence, and people’s feelings and responses.

-For many days since April 19th, there has been some item on the news about the event: the families and survivors, numerous obituaries, the trial, the memorial plans.
+For many days after April 19th, there was some item on the news about the event: the families and survivors, multiple funeral services each day, and numerous obituaries in the paper.
 It had engulfed this community for months.
 No jokes made the rounds.
 We were still too close and too many people still hurt.

 • A few years ago, the university hired a Director for our computer lab.
 He was a freelance designer with a woman as his one other employee.
 When he got this job he closed his studio and let her go.
 She got a job in the Federal Building.
 He suffered severe guilt thinking that she would be alive if he hadn't laid her off.

-• A faculty colleague lost two members of his Bible study group, one a Secret Service agent.
-He, too, has sad stories.
+• A faculty colleague lost two members of his study group, one a Secret Service agent.
+He, like many, has sad stories.

 • Many of our 16,000 students commute from the metro area and have some direct personal involvement.
 Some are in Guard units who were called to duty, others had friends in the building, some simply felt their community violated.